remp2020/beam-skeleton/README.md

 2. Prepare environment & configuration files
     ```bash
+    # Configuration of Beam web admin
     cp .env.example .env
     ```
     ```bash
+    # Configuration of other dependencies Beam requires (databases, other REMP tools)
     cp docker-compose.override.example.yml docker-compose.override.yml
     ```

     No changes are required if you want to run application as it is.

-   **Note:** nginx web application runs on the port 80.
+    **Note:** Nginx web application runs on the port 9494 by default.
 Make sure this port is not used, otherwise you will encounter error like this when initializing Docker:

     ```
-    ERROR: for nginx  Cannot start service nginx: Ports are not available: listen tcp 0.0.0.0:80: bind: address already in use
+    ERROR: for nginx  Cannot start service nginx: Ports are not available: listen tcp 0.0.0.0:9494: bind: address already in use
     ```

     In such case, change port mapping in `docker-composer.override.yml`.
-For example, the following setting maps internal port 80 to external port 8080, so the application will be available at http://beam.remp.press:8080.
+For example, the following setting maps nginx's internal port 80 to external port 7979, so the application will be available at http://beam.remp.press:7979.

     ```yaml
     services:
     # ...